Millicharged particles from proton bremsstrahlung in the atmosphere: Our new PB method versus FWW

-The SuperK limits from the two different profiles of cosmic protons, ``PL'' and ``PDG'', are almost identical, where our new PB method is used, as shown in Fig.\ (\ref{fig:MCP_constrain_superk_check_1}).
+The Super-K limits from the two different profiles of cosmic protons, ``PL'' and ``PDG'', are almost identical, where our new PB method is used, as shown in Fig.~(\ref{fig:MCP_constrain_superk_check_1}).
 Thus we mainly use the PL profile in our analysis.
-We note that although the amount of the cosmic protons in the PL profile at very low energy can be a factor of few lager than the actual cosmic ray data, these very low energy protons seem not to be the leading contributions to the PB process, as the limits from the two profiles are in excellent agreement with each other.
-This might be due to the fact that protons with energy {$\lesssim 2.6$} GeV (in the lab frame) {are} unable to radiate an off-shell photon with $k^2$ near the $\rho/\omega$ mass, so that the final state MCPs are not resonantly produced via the time-like form factor of the $\rho/\omega$ vector mesons. {We note that} this is also in agreement with the sudden change in the limit near $m_{\chi} = m_{\rho}/2$.
+We note that although the amount of the cosmic protons in the PL profile at very low energy can be significantly larger than the actual cosmic ray data, these very low energy protons do not provide the leading contributions to the PB process, as the limits from the two profiles are in excellent agreement with each other.
+This is because protons with energy $\lesssim 2.6$ GeV in the lab frame are unable to radiate off-shell photons with $\sqrt{k^2}$ near the masses of the $\rho/\omega$ mesons.
+For that reason, the MCP production from these very low energy protons cannot occur via the resonances of the time-like form factors of the $\rho/\omega$ vector mesons.
+We note that this is also in agreement with the sudden change in the limit near $m_{\chi} = m_{\rho}/2$.